george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ---

 ## 9.1 TIPS AND BEST PRACTICES
-Tips for cleaner, more maintainable, and efficient JavaScript code.
+Tips for cleaner, more efficient and maintainable JavaScript code.

-### 1. Use Descriptive Variable and Function Names**
+### 1. Use Descriptive Variable and Function Names
 - Choose meaningful and descriptive names for variables and functions to improve code readability.
 - Avoid overly abbreviated or cryptic names.